 Women’s networks often suffer because of a lack of confidence and perception of relationships.
 As a result, women are less likely to “capitalise on social ties,” said Professor Olga Tregaskis.

 Because women perceive social relationships differently, they also tend to treat networking relationships differently.
-Women focus less on how relationships can benefit them and place more emphasis on creating personal relationships over professional ones.
+Women often focus on personal rather than professional relationships and tend to put less emphasis on how relationships can benefit them.

 Women also tend to undervalue themselves and the value they can add to a professional network and the job market.
 Leading them to situations in which they are less likely to ask for help and more likely to be undervalued.